Let’s look at the key reasons that are pushing Teekay Corporation (TK) to new highs - News Daemon

 Technical Analysis of Teekay Corporation (TK)

-Analysing the last 5-days average volume posted by the [Teekay Corporation, TK], we can find that recorded value of 0.85 million was better than the volume posted last year of 0.56 million.
-As of the previous 9 days, the stock’s Stochastic %D was 50.55%.
-Additionally, its Average True Range was 0.16.
+Looking closely at Teekay Corporation (NYSE: TK), its last 5-days average volume was 0.93 million, which is a jump from its year-to-date volume of 0.56 million.
+As of the previous 9 days, the stock’s Stochastic %D was 39.07%.
+Additionally, its Average True Range was 0.18.

-During the past 100 days, Teekay Corporation’s (TK) raw stochastic average was set at 83.98%, which indicates a significant increase from 12.42% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 31.15% in the past 14 days, which was lower than the 39.88% volatility it showed in the past 100 days.
+During the past 100 days, Teekay Corporation’s (TK) raw stochastic average was set at 88.00%, which indicates a significant increase from 68.03% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 48.55% in the past 14 days, which was higher than the 42.53% volatility it showed in the past 100 days.

-At the time of writing, stock’s 50-day Moving Average is $4.02, while its 200-day Moving Average is $3.47.
-Now, the first resistance to watch is $4.41.
-This is followed by the second major resistance level at $4.53.
-The third major resistance level sits at $4.62.
-If the price goes on to break the first support level at $4.20, it is likely to go to the next support level at $4.11.
-Now, if the price goes above the second support level, the third support stands at $3.99.
+At the time of writing, stock’s 50-day Moving Average is $4.06, while its 200-day Moving Average is $3.48.
+However, in the short run, Teekay Corporation’s stock first resistance to watch stands at $4.47.
+Second resistance stands at $4.58.
+The third major resistance level sits at $4.78.
+If the price goes on to break the first support level at $4.16, it is likely to go to the next support level at $3.96.
+Now, if the price goes above the second support level, the third support stands at $3.85.

 Teekay Corporation (NYSE: TK) Key Stats